 Dubrovnik - Split

 Dubrovnik - Split connects several daily bus lines.
-Cost of the trip are different, but this, of course, depends on many factors, however you could pay less for the journey that is longer than for the journey that is shorter.
+The cost of the trip are different, but this, of course, depends on many factors, however, you could pay less for the journey that is longer than for the journey that is shorter.

-At the Split Bus Station you can leave your stuff in the wardrobe, buy biscuits, water and withdraw money from an ATM.
-Bus station is located next to Diocletian's palace and the main Split's promenade Riva.
-More information are available at the Info Desk.
+At the Split Bus Station, you can leave your stuff in the wardrobe, buy biscuits, water and withdraw money from an ATM.
+The bus station is located next to Diocletian's palace and the main Split's promenade Riva.
+More information is available at the Info Desk.

 List of carriers Dubrovnik - Split

 - AP Varazdin d.d.

 - Croatia Bus d.o.o.